Patchier/Big-Warden/README.md

 6. Wait for all of them to read "installed".
 Afterwards, you may close the program.

+7. Also, in the Big Warden installation folder. you will see: COPY THE FOLDER IN HERE TO YOUR DOCUMENTS - BIOWARE - DRAGON AGE - ADDINS FOLDER.
+You can probably guess where this one goes.
+Ignore everything except the folder inside.
+Overwrite when asked.

 ## Starting the game

 Once you've finished installing the DAZIPs, Awakening in the OC, and Dragon Age Redesigned, and assuming you followed the order present in this readme, you should have Mod Organizer opened already.
 If so, simply choose Dragon Age Origins from the dropdown menu in the top right, and click "Play" to begin your adventure.
 If you DIDN'T follow the order in the readme, then simply open Mod Organizer and do the exact same thing.